 In March 2018, Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) announced the intention to inspect all 45 fire and rescue services in England in three sets, beginning in summer 2018 and concluding in autumn 2019.

-The inspection involved reviewing the Service's policies, plans and procedures, the submission of a Position Statement and Self-Assessment completed by the Chief Fire Officer, and a fieldwork phase over one week in July 2018.
-During the fieldwork, inspectors visited every wholetime fire station and two on-call stations, held several focus groups with members of staff across the organisation and conducted interviews with senior managers.
+The inspection involves reviewing the Service's policies, plans and procedures, the submission of a Position Statement and Self-Assessment completed by the Chief Fire Officer, and a fieldwork phase.
+During the fieldwork, inspectors are due to visit every wholetime fire station and two on-call stations, and will hold several focus groups with members of staff across the organisation and conduct interviews with senior managers.